How the High Jump Evolved: History of the Evolution of the High Jump

 .(provided by Per Anderson)

-.Then I’ll just add that I disagree with the following statement regarding the straddle:
+.Then, I’ll add that I’m afraid I have to disagree with the following statement regarding the straddle:

 The Russian and Americans pioneered the evolution of the straddle technique – Per Anderson

 American high jumpers were the first to utilize both the straight leg straddle and the dive straddle.
 However, what most influenced Russian straddlers were the Swedish dive straddlers of the early-mid ’50s.
-While American straddlers had gradually slowed down the speed of the approach run, culminating with Dumas in 1956, the Swedes started using a longer and faster run-up and focused mostly on the bent leg dive straddle (Bengt Nilsson world’s #2 and Euro champ in 1954).
+While American straddlers had gradually slowed down the approach’s speed, culminating with Dumas in 1956, the Swedes started using a longer and faster run-up and focused mostly on the bent leg dive straddle (Bengt Nilsson world’s #2 and Euro champ in 1954).
 This is what influenced the Russians.

 They added even more speed and utilized power (weight) training to a greater degree.
 Brumel did not RADICALLY speed up his approach run.
 He just ran faster than anybody up until then.
 Yashchenko was even faster than Brumel.